dilarakkl/conefinder-yolo/README.md

 Traffic Cone Finder using Alexey AB's Windows Yolo implementation https://github.com/AlexeyAB/darknet

+Clone above and build darknet.exe with the instructions given.

 Extract dataset.rar given in Dropbox link to the data folder here.
 Dataset is extracted from DukeCone's dataset and manually annotated. https://github.com/melfm/dukecone